1. Home

 Buying Solar Panels

 Before leasing solar panels, consider whether buying your system is possible.
-Although making a cash purchase for solar panels can be difficult, doing so usually delivers the most lifetime savings.
+A cash purchase for solar panels usually delivers the most lifetime savings.
 Most solar buyers finance their purchases with a solar loan.

 Pros of buying solar panels